 Master's in Professional Writing Program

 Graduate students in the Professional Writing Program join a writing community where they engage in extensive writing and editing practice and receive a solid background in rhetoric and communications.
-Our goal is to prepare students for the realities and challenges of writing professions, whether they seek new professional opportunities or publication.
+Our goal is to prepare students for the realities and challenges of writing professions, whether they seek new professional opportunities, improved competency, or publication.
 Our students focus in their main areas of interest while developing a broader range of communications practices in order to become more professionally versatile.

 - Technical and Business Communication